cbrtl/members-list/README.md

 ## Adding yourself to the member's list.

-**NOTE:** If you're already familiar with Git and Github, then you don't have to do this, as it's mostly to introduce newbies.
+**NOTE:** If you're already familiar with Git and GitHub, then you don't have to do this, as it's mostly to introduce newbies.
 You can directly ping a moderator on the Discord server and you will be added.

 We expect basic knowledge of Git and Github for you to be able to pull this off.